acras/activerecord_datawarehouse/README.md

 * DateDimension basic generation class
 * TimeDimension basic generation class
 * Dimension extractor basic class
-* Handle of slowly changing dimensions of type 1
+* Handle of slowly changing dimensions of types 1 and 2
 * Fact extractor basic class
 * Migration of the datawarehouse database with sepparate migrations from transactional database

 Prerequisites
 =====

-* You should be using Activerecord, needless to say that right?
+* You should be using Activerecord
 * You should be using Activerecord id patterns, not natural primary keys
 * Every record have to have a version control, meaning it have a integer field that is incremented for every inclusion and change in the record.
 That is usefull to the extractors to know what has changed since last extraction.